pydicom/pynetdicom/docs/scu_examples.rst

 .. code-block:: python

         from pydicom import read_file
-        from pynetdicom import AE
+        from pynetdicom3 import AE
-        from pynetdicom import StorageSOPClassList
+        from pynetdicom3 import StorageSOPClassList

         # StorageSOPClassList contains all the Standard SOP Classes supported
         #   by the Storage Service Class (see PS3.4 Annex B.5)